 9. Mantecare: The secret to authentic Italian pasta

 The verb “mantecare” in Italian describes the act of taking the pasta water off the stove one to two minutes before it is ready.
 To make pasta the Italian way, finish cooking the water in the sauce so it absorbs the sauce.
 That is one of the secrets to tasty, amazing pasta!
+And now, let’s see the last of the fun facts about pasta!

 10. Famous Italian pasta

 Traditional Italian pasta is declined in different versions everywhere you go in Italy.
 If you go to Bologna, you will find authentic Italian pasta alla bolognese, a tomato and meat-based sauce renowned worldwide.
-In Rome, one of the most famous Italian pasta is cacio e Pepe, a local dish created with pecorino romano cheese and pepper in a delicious sauce with character.
+In Rome, one of the most famous Italian pasta is Cacio e Pepe, a local dish created with pecorino romano cheese and pepper in a delicious sauce with character.
 Going down towards the South, you will find in Catania, Sicily, a dish called Pasta alla Norma.
 With this one, you can relish macaroni with a sauce that combines tomatoes, basil, fried eggplants, and grated ricotta cheese.

 11. Pasta: ( Yes pasta goes to 11 ! )

+We were lying!
+There are actually 11 fun facts we’ve got here about pasta!
 There is nothing more important to Italians than pasta – the cooking process is a national belief, and Italians will defend pasta until their last day!
 Even if this pasta worship is often misunderstood in foreign countries, it is still something of motherland defense.
 To learn more about the secrets of pasta, check out this video of 2-Michelin-starred chef Carlo Cracco!

-Wrapping up 10 Secrets of Italian Pasta
+Wrapping up 10 Secrets of Italian Pasta – fun facts about pasta

 Authentic Italian pasta is more than just a dish that you come from abroad to taste.
 It is a particular texture, accompanied by particular, fresh, and tangy tastes.
 Cheese, meat, fish – the many types of Italian pasta fill up the stomach as well as the heart!
 If you have never tried the famous Italian pasta – although we doubt it, a trip to Italy will come in handy.
 In the meantime, maybe you would love to know more about real Italian food!
+We hope you have enjoyed our fun facts about pasta!